The True Cost of a Traditional Home Warranty

 One of the most financially sound home warranty alternatives is simply saving money in a dedicated account for home repairs.
 This is known as self-insuring.

 How much should you save?
-Financial experts recommend setting aside 1–3% of your home's value annually for maintenance and repairs — scaling up to 4% for older homes.
-For a $300,000 home, that's $3,000–$9,000 per year.
-The national average for unexpected home repairs runs approximately $6,087 annually, so consistent contributions matter.
+Financial experts recommend setting aside 1% to 4% of your home's value annually for maintenance and repairs, scaling up to 4% for older homes (25+ years) and 1% for newer homes.
+For a $300,000 home, that's $3,000 to $12,000 per year.
+According to 2026 research from Zillow and Thumbtack, keeping a typical U.S. home in good working order now costs about $10,867 per year, up nearly 6% year over year, so consistent contributions matter.

 Pros of Self-Insuring: